rangeetpan/MergeConflict/DslSamples/MergeConflictsResolution/Readme.md

 ## Set up (Windows).

-If you get stuck at any of the steps in this section, please send an email to Gustavo Soares at gsoares@microsoft.com and Sumit Gulwani at sumitg@microsoft.com.
+If you get stuck at any of the steps in this section, please send an email to Vu Le at levu@microsoft.com and Rangeet Pan at rangeet@iastate.edu.

 1. Get Visual Studio.